All Episodes

 We had a lot of projects canceled.

-So we've got guys that haven't worked in months and in some cases years.
+So we've got guys that haven't worked in months, and in some cases, years.

-Uh but we finally got started on it this year.
+But we finally got started on it this year.

-But we took it took a couple of days packing our stuff up and uh we actually got late off Friday and I'll be taking my unemployed self back to Arkansas in the morning.
+And I'll be taking my unemployed self back to Arkansas in the morning.

-Uh this is not a time to be making political statements.
+Because of the situation the country's in right now, this is not a time to be making political statements.

-Uh we need to be finding ways to put more Americans back to work, not the other way around.
+We need to be finding ways to put more Americans back to work, not the other way around.

-Uh so I was I was very surprised.
+So I was very surprised.

 And I don't consider this a job.

-I consider it a career and you spend a lifetime, you know, fine-tuning your skills and and advancing yourself and you go start another job, uh, you're starting at the bottom and trying to work your way up.
+And you go start another job, you're starting at the bottom and trying to work your way up.

-And we're not talk talking about men and women that are just out of high school, just starting out in life.
+And we're not talking about men and women that are just out of high school, just starting out in life.

 We're talking about people that have mortgage payments.

-So for those workers, the answer is somebody else will get a job.
+So for those workers, the answer is somebody else will get a job?

 The answer is that we are very eager to see those workers continue to be employed in good paying union jobs, even if they might be different ones.

-I I mean, what nerve of this guy?
+I mean, what nerve of this guy?

-He just got a new job with zero experience, may I add.
+He just got a new job with zero experience, may I add?

-With them shutting down the Keystone Pipeline, right?
+With them shutting down the Keystone pipeline, right?

-Most of the truck driving jobs will go by the wayside because like I said, they're small and pa mom and pa small and you know, little bitty outfits, and that's gonna take their trucks out of service.
+Most of the truck driving jobs will go by the wayside because, like I said, they're small and mom and pa, small and, you know, little bitty outfits.

 And what is the pipeline people supposed to do?

-Go flip burgers at McDonald's or wait on.
+Go flip burgers at McDonald's?

-We work with them, we've power partnered with them.
+We work with them.

 A lot of listeners got jobs, but then China and Russia just, you know, in the Middle East undercut our prices and purposely, in my view, put us out of business.

-I have such admiration for you, and you really keep you keep us all, you know, eating and getting our medicines and everything, basically All our lumber to build houses and everything else, so God bless what you do and and stay safe on the road, okay?
+And you really keep, you keep us all, you know, eating and getting our medicines and everything, basically all our lumber to build houses and everything else.

 Thank you, Sean, and God bless you.